 Song Burnsoo Korea, b.
 1943

 Song Burnsoo lives and works in Yongin, Korea.
-He was a professor of College of Fine Arts at Hongik University from 1980 to 2008 and a director of Daejeon Museum of Art.
-Currently he is an honorary professor at Hongik University and a director of the Maga Art Museum, which was established in 1998 to support young artists of textile crafts.
-In 2000, he received the decorated the Order of National Service Merit in Korea and in 2001, he won the first golden fleece prize at On the occasion of the 1000th anniversary of the foundation of the Hungarian State.
-Along with the large-scale retrospective, Song Burnsoo_Pantomime of 50 Years in National Museum of Modern and Contemporary Art, Korea, his work has been featured in exhibitions in Gyeonggi Museum of Modern Art (2016), Museum of Fine Arts Budapest (2005), MMCA Korea (2003), Daejeon Museum of Art (2000), Busan Museum of Art (1999), Tokyo Metropolitan Art Museum (1987).
+He was a professor at the College of Fine Arts at Hongik University from 1980 to 2008 and a director of Daejeon Museum of Art.
+He is honorary professor at Hongik University and a director of the Maga Art Museum, which was established in 1998 to support young artists of textile crafts.
+In 2000, he received the decorated Order of National Service Merit in Korea, and in 2001 he won the first golden fleece prize on the occasion of the 1000th anniversary of the foundation of the Hungarian State.
+Along with the large-scale retrospective, <Song Burnsoo_Pantomime of 50 Years> in National Museum of Modern and Contemporary Art, Korea, his work has been featured in exhibitions in Gyeonggi Museum of Modern Art (2016), Museum of Fine Arts Budapest (2005), MMCA Korea (2003), Daejeon Museum of Art (2000), Busan Museum of Art (1999), Tokyo Metropolitan Art Museum (1987).
 His work is represented in the collections of MMCA Korea, Seoul Museum of Art, Busan Museum of Art, Daejeon Museum of Art, National Museum of Budapest and H.Q of Korean U.N., Switzerland.

 -